arkku/burner/README.md

 port chip or cable that uses TTL levels.
 Personally I used an FTDI chip for an USB serial port connected to the `RX` and `TX` pins.

-I also built mine with a LED connected to the `!CE` pin of the EEPROM (it will blink during read and write), as well as an ISP header for simple programming without having to use a bootloader (there is plenty of space left on the microcontroller for one, though, e.g., you can
+I also built mine with an LED connected to the `!CE` pin of the EEPROM (it will blink during read and write), as well as an ISP header for simple programming without having to use a bootloader (there is plenty of space left on the microcontroller for one, though, e.g., you can